LOCUS: A Novel Decomposition Method for Brain Network Connectivity Matrices using Low-rank Structure with Uniform Sparsity: Simulation Study

 \section{Simulation Study}

 In this section, we investigate the performance of our model based on simulation studies.
-We compare the performance of LOCUS with two other source separation methods: connICA \citep{amico2017mapping} which is a recently developed connectivity ICA method, and the dictionary learning (DL) method \citep{mairal2009online} which is a popular sparse decomposition method.
-Moreover, to evaluate the performance of the proposed angle-based sparsity regularization, we compare LOCUS with the two commonly used penalization approaches, i.e. vector-wise L1 penalty and the nuclear norm penalty.
+We compare the performance of LOCUS with two other source separation methods: connICA and the dictionary learning (``DL") method \citep{mairal2009online} which is a popular sparse decomposition method.
+Moreover, to evaluate the performance of the proposed angle-based sparsity regularization, we compare LOCUS with low-rank decomposition of brain connectivity with the two existing sparsity penalization, i.e. vector-wise L1 penalty (``LOC-VecL1") and the nuclear norm penalty (``LOC-Nuclear").
 Specifically, the vector-wise L1 regularization aims to achieve sparsity in the vectors in the low-rank structure and the penalizing term is based on $\sum_{\ell=1}^q\|\bm X_{\ell}\|_1$.
-The nuclear norm aims to achieve low-rankness in the source signals and the penalizing term is based on $\sum_{\ell=1}^q\|\bm D_{\ell}\|_*$ where $\|\cdot\|_*$ denotes the nuclear norm.
+The nuclear norm penalization aims to achieve low-rankness in the source signals and the penalizing term is based on $\sum_{\ell=1}^q\|\bm S_{\ell}\|_*$.
 As with LOCUS, the BIC criteria was used to select the tuning parameters for these existing sparsity regularization.